 Our email inboxes are busy, with the majority of people finding inbox zero an elusive task.
-As of 2018, there are about 124.5 billion business emails sent and received each day according to Campaign Monitor.
+There are about 124.5 billion business emails sent and received each day according to Campaign Monitor.

 It goes without saying that some emails are going to pass you by and go unread.
 But what if you want to go back and catch up on those you might have missed?

 *** SUPERCHARGE Your Gmail account with this FREE chrome extension ***